woossi0/suite/docs/usermanual/source/apps/plugincreate/action.rst

    .. literalinclude:: script/action_DrawBox_initial.js
       :language: javascript

-   .. note:: Read more about the `Tool.js plugin <../../sdk-api/lib/plugins/Tool.html>`_ in the SDK API.

    As for user interaction, this code will only add a button to the toolbar with the text "Draw box".
 This button will not have any any functionality.
+Also, the final line registers the ``ptype`` name as a shortcut for creating the plugin.

    .. note:: This example sets a namespace for the plugin called "myapp", but this can be changed, so long as it is consistent throughout.
 In addition, it is recommended to include a prefix on the name of the ptype that matches the namespace, but this is not required.

+   .. note:: Read more about the `Tool.js plugin <../../sdk-api/lib/plugins/Tool.html>`_ in the SDK API.

 Connect plugin to application
 -----------------------------

 #.
-Now the the plugin is created, it must be connected to the application.
+Now that the plugin is created, it must be connected to the application.
 Open :file:`src/app/app.js` and add a dependency at the top:

    .. literalinclude:: script/action_app.js
       :language: javascript